chiraggivan/DE-food-delivery/README.md

 ### Challenges Faced
 - **Challenge 1**: Ensuring secure access to RDS credentials without hardcoding them in the Lambda function.
   - **Solution**: Used AWS Systems Manager Parameter Store to securely store and retrieve the RDS username and password.
-- **Challenge 2**: Handling incremental updates to avoid reprocessing the entire dataset, which could lead to performance issues.
-  - **Solution**: Implemented a timestamp-based incremental extraction mechanism by storing the last extracted timestamp in S3 and using it in SQL queries.
-- **Challenge 3**: Initially struggled with configuring the Lambda function to interact with multiple AWS services, such as retrieving credentials from Systems Manager Parameter Store and ensuring proper permissions to read/write to S3.
+- **Challenge 2**: Initially struggled with configuring the Lambda function to interact with multiple AWS services, such as retrieving credentials from Systems Manager Parameter Store and ensuring proper permissions to read/write to S3.
   - **Solution**: Configured the Lambda function’s IAM role with the necessary permissions (e.g., `ssm:GetParameter` for Systems Manager and `s3:GetObject`/`s3:PutObject` for S3) and tested the function with sample data to ensure proper connectivity.
-- **Challenge 4**: Faced difficulties in implementing incremental data extraction to avoid reprocessing the entire dataset, which could lead to performance issues and increased costs.
+- **Challenge 3**: Faced difficulties in implementing incremental data extraction to avoid reprocessing the entire dataset, which could lead to performance issues and increased costs.
   - **Solution**: Designed a timestamp-based mechanism by storing the last extracted timestamp in S3 (e.g., `location/csv/last_extract.txt`) and using it in SQL queries to extract only new or updated records.
 Added error handling for cases where the timestamp file was missing.

 ### Code Snippet